zyphlar/influxdb.org/source/blog/visualizing_bitcoin_post_frequency_using_influxdb_and_rickshaw.md

 If you don't have a local installation of InfluxDB handy, head on over to our [InfluxDB Playground](http://play.influxdb.org) and create a free database to experiment with.
-Once you've got your username and password, you can replace the ones in this script.

 Once we have our data available, we can turn to the fun part - visualization.
-To make things even easier, we're going to use a wrapper for D3 called [Rickshaw](http://code.shutterstock.com/rickshaw/), which was written by the gang over at Shutterstock.
+To make things easier, we're going to use a wrapper for D3 called [Rickshaw](http://code.shutterstock.com/rickshaw/), which was written by the gang over at Shutterstock.

-We'll just use the [InfluxDB Javascript Library](https://github.com/influxdb/influxdb-js) to fetch the data, and then feed that right into Rickshaw a simple line chart.
+We'll just use the [InfluxDB Javascript Library](https://github.com/influxdb/influxdb-js) to fetch the data, and then feed that right into a simple line chart in Rickshaw.

 ```javascript
 var influxdb = new InfluxDB("sandbox.influxdb.org", 9061, "todd", "password", "bitcoin");